10 Best Paintings at the Accademia Gallery

 The Accademia Gallery has two floors that are divided into a series of rooms:

-• Gallery of the Prisoners: Highlights include the four prisoners, as well as important paintings of the sixteenth century by artists such as Andrea del Sarto, Granacci, Pontormo, Fra' Bartolomeo and Michele di Ridolfo del Ghirlandaio.
+- Gallery of the Prisoners: The four prisoners stand out, as well as relevant paintings of the sixteenth century by artists such as Andrea del Sarto, Granacci, Pontormo, Fra' Bartolomeo or Michele di Ridolfo del Ghirlandaio.

-• Gipsoteca: Room dedicated to Florentine sculpture from neoclassicism to romanticism.
-It houses a large collection of plaster sculptures by Bartolini and Pampaloni.
+- Gipsoteca: Room dedicated to Florentine works of sculpture from neoclassicism to romanticism.
+It is where a large collection of sculptures in plaster by Bartolini and Pampaloni are located.

-• Sala di Pacino, Sala di Giotto e Giotteschi and Sala degli Orcagna: These three rooms house paintings from the 13th and 14th centuries.
+- Sala di Pacino, Sala di Giotto e Giotteschi and Sala degli Orcagna: These three rooms house paintings from the thirteenth and fourteenth centuries.

-• Rooms of Lorenzo Monaco and the late Gothic: With paintings from the 15th century.
+- Rooms of Lorenzo Monaco and the late Gothic: With paintings of the fifteenth century.

 Recommendations to see the best works of the Galleria dell'Accademia without crowds